 Health is wealth.
-A lot of us sometimes don’t realize the importance of good health, and sometimes, we take it for granted.
+A lot of us sometimes don’t realise the importance of good health, and sometimes, we take it for granted.

-Whether we’re young or a little older, we need to appreciate good health.
-The importance of good personal health cannot be minimized because, without good health, you can’t perform daily routines or even feel good.
+Whether we’re young or a littler older, we need to appreciate good health.
+The importance of good personal health cannot be minimised because, without good health, you can’t perform daily routines or even feel good.
 If you feel bad, you just won’t be up for doing anything and before you know it, depression can seep in.

-Yogurt is very simple food but is packed full of health benefits.
+Yogurt is a very simple food but is packed full of health benefits.

 Here are the Top 5 Health Benefits Of Yogurt:

 Digestion is the mechanical and chemical breakdown of food into smaller components that are more easily absorbed into your body.
 Digestion is a form of catabolism, which is essentially a breakdown of complex molecules in living organisms to form simpler ones, often resulting in a release of energy.

 Lighter foods are easier to digest than other complicated foods.
 Yogurt is a lighter food and it contains probiotics (aka “good bacteria”) helps your digestive system function properly.
 Probiotic yogurts are fermented dairy products that contain beneficial bacteria.
 Its active bacterial cultures can help stimulate the immune system, reduce symptoms of antibiotic-associated diarrhoea and improve the absorption of lactose in people with mild to moderate lactose intolerance.
 It is important to realise that not all yogurts are considered probiotic, so do check the labels when shopping for yogurt to see if it states that it has “live active cultures.”